cattaneoluca/ROOMOTION/README.md

 from the voice of the user and music along with visuals on the screen are generated from the captured emotions, creating a whole personal world for the user.

-Here are some images of the room: central screen: could be any work of art.
+Here are some images of the room. central screen: could be any work of art.
 The user could interact with it by painting on it with his hands

 <img src = "images/CatturaMona.PNG" width="650" height="700">